 Golfcar engine upgrade (for AMF Harley Davidson)

-Mitchell VVT engine development (for BTG/Austin Rover Group)
+Mitchell VVT (Variable Valve Timing) engine development (for Rover Group/BTG)

 750 Bonneville/Tiger Anti-vibration system